We use cookies to help provide you with the best possible online experience.

 I have an URGENT health concern requiring on the day attention

-All urgent on the day requests for acute problems are placed on our triage list and dealt with by our triage team of either Paramedics, Advanced Nurse Practitioner or a GP.
+All urgent on the day requests for acute problems are placed on our triage list and dealt with by our triage team of either Paramedics or a GP.
 Please provide the receptionist with as much information as possible so that the appropriate clinician can all you back.
 If the clinician speaks with you and decides that the matter cannot be dealt with over the phone, they can make arrangements for you to be seen that day.

 Life Threatening - Go to A&E